thibaudclement/cs269i/docs/lecture-7.md

 **Adverse Selection Mitigation Strategies**

 - **Provide more information to both sides of the market**
-    - For example, if you sell your car, there are mandatory disclosures, you are required by law in many states to say if you have problems with your car.
+    - For example, if you sell your car, there are mandatory disclosures (you are required by law in many states to say if you have problems with your car).
     - Before Obamacare, by law, you had to declare pre-existing health conditions, and that could hike up health insurance prices.
     - You can invest in reputation systems (rating on Yelp, Amazon), which comes with lots of great incentives in CS questions.
-- **Disallow the use of information on both sides on both sides of the market**
+- **Disallow the use of information on both sides of the market**
     - For instance, with universal healthcare, you have to give health insurance to everyone, which does not allow health insurance companies to use information to pick and choose college students.
     - In the stock market, there are regulations about insider trading, where if you have insider information about whether a stock is going to go up or down, you cannot use this information to invest.
 - **Disincentivize lemons**